techidaily/site-games-able/source/_posts/balancing-costs-with-ps5-gaming-memberships.md

  While there’s a dedicated page for subscriptions, Sony offers only three for the US region:

 * **PlayStation Plus** \- Sony’s flagship game subscription service.
-You can learn all about the[PlayStation Plus subscription tiers](https://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) in our dedicated guide.
+You can learn all about the [PlayStation Plus subscription tiers](https://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) in our dedicated guide.
 * **Ubisoft+ Classics** \- A compilation of some of the best Ubisoft games on PlayStation.
 It comes with a PS Plus Extra and Premium subscription.
 * **EA Play** \- It’s a standalone EA subscription that grants you access to generous discounts and access to over 50 games for only $5/month.
-We’ve previously explained[how to subscribe to EA Play on your PS5](https://www.makeuseof.com/how-to-subscribe-to-and-use-ea-play-on-ps5/) if you’re interested.
+We’ve previously explained [how to subscribe to EA Play on your PS5](https://www.makeuseof.com/how-to-subscribe-to-and-use-ea-play-on-ps5/) if you’re interested.

  Sony might add more subscriptions down the line, but this is all it offers for now.
 You can check back to this page as often as possible to see what’s new.
 Sometimes there could be huge sales on the subscriptions, too.